How Much Time From Interview to Job Offer?

 Even if an employer wants to hire you, he or she may have to run a variety of checks first, including background or credit checks.
-The hiring manager may also be checking your references, or fact-checking your resume.
+The hiring manager may also check your references, or fact-check your resume.
 An employer may also need to take the time to put together a job offer package.

 Another snag that might cause a delay in your job offer might be a formal Human Resources process that requires an HR representative to sign off on a number of steps in the hiring process.
 The job opening itself might also get delayed or rethought depending on internal issues within the company (this might be due to changes in management, the budget, or a change regarding the person who is vacating the position).

 Finally, the hiring manager might also simply be busy with other projects and might not make this hiring process a priority (as frustrating as that is for a job applicant to hear).